ValoIntranet/valo-community-samples/scripts/valo-search-to-uwp-migration/README.md

 ![skip results](images/skipresult-param.png)

+### Backup

+It is strongly recommended to use the -BackupOldPages flag to generate a backup file of each page before actually migrating it.
+Backup files will be generated in the [temp folder](./temp).
+The Script will create a folder for each hub (using the "HubPrefix" parameter) and a subfolder for the current site.

+If someting went desperately wrong in your migration process you have now the option to iterate over the files here and apply the templates to get back to your old pages.
+This is a good approach to be scripted to repair lots of pages.
+If you're just handling individual pages the SharePoint version history of the page should be sufficient for restoring the old state.

 ## Setup

 First you have to checkout the whole solution folder somewhere to your local harddisk.
 Now make sure that PnP PowerShell is installed on your machine.